Tatiana Restaurant & Nightclub

 You know what's in a Greek salad?
 That's what's in this one too.

-A few slices of homemade lox and butter fish, which is a fairly bland whitefish.
-At best, it's fine.
+A few slices of homemade lox and butterfish.
 Russ and his daughters would roll over in their graves if they ate this, but if it's what you're hankering for, it does the trick.
 Mind the occasional bone.

 The pancakes are a bit bigger than you might be used to with blini, but the dough is actually pretty nice and sweet.
-Top it off with a scoop of salty salmon roe and you have one of the better bites of the night.
+Top one of these with a scoop of salty salmon roe, and you'll have one of the better bites of the night.

 Spicy Beef Tongue